Electricity

 Share

-Europe’s biggest battery energy storage system has been put into operation in the United Kingdom, near the world’s largest offshore wind farm, Dogger Bank, which is scheduled to start producing electricity in mid-2023.
+Europe’s biggest battery energy storage system has been put into operation in the United Kingdom, near the world’s largest offshore wind farm, Dogger Bank, scheduled to start producing electricity in mid-2023.

 The Pillswood project near Hull can store up to 196 MWh of electricity in a single cycle.
 It was developed by British-based renewable energy company Harmony Energy, which used Tesla’s two-hour Megapack system.
 It said the facility has the highest capacity in megawatt-hours.

-The battery’s capacity is sufficient to power around 300,000 homes for two hours, Harmony Energy said.
+Harmony Energy said that the battery’s capacity is sufficient to power around 300,000 homes for two hours.

 The construction of the Pillswood project was managed by Tesla

 The project will provide critical balancing services to the electricity grid in Great Britain.
-The system is located in the vicinity of the Creyke Beck substation, run by the National Grid, the island’s transmission system operator (TSO).
+The system is located near the Creyke Beck substation and is run by the National Grid, the island’s transmission system operator (TSO).
 It is the point where the world’s largest offshore wind farm, Dogger Bank, is planned to be connected.

 The project will be implemented in phases.
 It is scheduled to go online in the summer of 2023.